 LADO and Safer Recruitment

-The role of the Local Authority Designated Officer (LADO) is set out in the HM Government guidance 2018:
+The role of the Designated Office for the Local Authority (LADO) is set out in the statutory guidance

-The LADO helps co-ordinate information-sharing with the right people and will also monitor and track any investigation, with the aim to resolve it as quickly as possible.
+The LADO will provide advice and guidance on whether the allegation sits within the scope of the procedures.
+If the allegation does fall within the scope of the procedures, the LADO will oversee the management of the allegation, co-ordinate information-sharing with the right people and monitor and track any investigations, with the aim to resolve it as quickly as possible.

 NSCP offers FREE training around this process under the following 2 courses:

 Both of these courses can be booked via the Learning Zone on the NSCP website: